mkofinas/mkofinas.github.io/content/publication/locs/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In Advances in Neural Information Processing Systems 34 (NeurIPS 2021)
+publication: In Advances in Neural Information Processing Systems 34, NeurIPS 2021
 publication_short: In NeurIPS 2021*

 abstract: Modelling interactions is critical in learning complex dynamical systems, namely systems of interacting objects with highly non-linear and time-dependent behaviour.
 A large class of such systems can be formalized as <em>geometric graphs</em>, <em>i.e.</em>, graphs with nodes positioned in the Euclidean space given an <em>arbitrarily</em> chosen global coordinate system, for instance vehicles in a traffic scene.
 Notwithstanding the arbitrary global coordinate system, the governing dynamics of the respective dynamical systems are invariant to rotations and translations, also known as  <em>Galilean invariance</em>.
 As ignoring these invariances leads to worse generalization, in this work we propose local coordinate frames per node-object to induce roto-translation invariance to the geometric graph of the interacting dynamical system.
 Further, the local coordinate frames allow for a natural definition of anisotropic filtering in graph neural networks.
 Experiments in traffic scenes, 3D motion capture, and colliding particles demonstrate that the proposed approach comfortably outperforms the recent state-of-the-art.